 Photographer Kristy May

-My interest in photography began in high school, and after college I started working as a photojournalist for The Times-Picayune in my hometown of New Orleans, Louisiana.
+My interest in photography began in high school with an old Yashica SLR film camera.
+I taught myself to develop film and make black and white prints.
+After college at Loyola University New Orleans, I started working as a photojournalist for The Times-Picayune.
 I then worked for the The Courier in Houma, Louisiana, where I met my husband, Ryan, who also worked there and lived next door to me!
 It was meant to be.

 Soon after, I was awarded a Fulbright Young Journalist Grant to Germany and spent 2004-05 photographing a project and working for the Associated Press in Berlin.
+(I photographed Angela Merkel before she was chancellor!)
 Weeks after returning to the US to marry Ryan, Hurricane Katrina destroyed my hometown.
-An opportunity to work with National Geographic photographer Ira Block took us to New York.
+An opportunity to work as digital assistant to National Geographic photographer Ira Block took us to New York.

 When I photographed my first wedding in NYC in 2002 for a friend, I never dreamed I'd